Board, Bylaws and Budget

 You have asked several good questions.
 Your group is fortunate to have you as a co-director.

-Yes, it is OK to not have members vote; I have been on several nonprofit boards that do not have members vote.
+Yes, it is OK to not allow members to vote; I have been on several nonprofit boards that do not have members vote.

 Yes, you can set up your bylaws to allow final approval of ideas to be a board responsibility.
 You may establish a practice of considering suggestions and recommendations; you may not need to formalize the practice in the bylaws.

 Yes, you can appoint a board without a member vote.
 This is done quite frequently on nonprofit boards, especially fine arts boards (i.e., art museums, symphonies, ballets, etc).
-Many boards find their own members from interested members, volunteers or patrons.
+Many boards find new board members from interested members, volunteers or patrons.

 As a guideline, your board should remember their fiduciary duty (duty of care and duty of loyalty) to manage the funds with the purpose/mission of the organization in mind and not for private gain or benefit.